 Low humidity is tolerated well where the plants are otherwise well watered and healthy.
 This is a species that is adapted to daytime periods of low humidity particularly in spring, albeit with reasonably regularly dew-fall for a couple of hours of the early morning.

-Given the chance to acclimate, Tea Tree Orchids grow and flower well in a broad range of lighting conditions, from about 70% to 0% shade.
+Given the chance to acclimate, Tea Tree Orchids grow and flower well in a broad range of lighting conditions, in our local climate from about 70% to 0% shade.
 I do see wild Tea Tree Orchids continuing for years on the top branches of long dead Melaleuca viridiflora without a hint of shade at any time of the day.
 They can be adapted to, and grown in full sun under cultivation as well (never put a shaded orchid straight out into full sun).
 However they do better with some shade.
-I prefer 50% shade here in the tropics and believe they are a little stronger under the higher light and flowering is maximised.
-They still grow and flower surprisingly well under 70% shadecloth and indeed some plants grow very sturdy under the greater shade.
-If your plants are not performing or going backwards under high light levels, try taking them to about 70% shade (similar light levels to species such as Dendrobium tetragonum prefers) and you may get a better response.
-This is particularly the case in summer.
-In the wild, the thin forests produce masses of new leaves with the first rains in late November and December, and shade levels increase considerably for the summer months.
-However much shadier than about 70% and growths will be spindly and weak and flowers are unlikely.
+I prefer 50% - 60% shade here in the tropics (minimum winter light levels of 40,000 – 30,000 lux) and believe they are a little stronger under the higher light and flowering is maximised.
+They still grow and flower surprisingly well under 70% shadecloth (minimum winter light levels of about 25,000 lux) where that light level is sustained (no further shading in parts of the day).

 Adequate light stimulates strong plants and lots of flowers